Company culture is changing

 Start-ups have been the first to break down this wall with an increasing number of implementing an open plan office that sits directors next to interns and team members, increasing collaboration and encouraging a team atmosphere.

-A lack of physical boundaries only helps employees to interact with each other on a regular basis.
+A lack of physical boundaries only helps employees to interact with each other regularly.
 In turn, this works to generate a sense of camaraderie.

 Colleagues can turn to their team for advice or assistance and feel supported.